+Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company has cash subject to fluctuations in interest rates.
 The Company's current policy is to invest excess cash in short-term deposits issued by financial institutions.
-As at December 31, 2023, the Company had \$100,085,979 in loans payable bearing fixed interest rates of 12% per annum.
+As at December 31, 2024, the Company had \$122,391,217 in loans payable bearing fixed interest rates of 12% per annum.
 As the loans are due on demand, its carrying value approximates its fair value.
 Currently, the Company does not hedge against interest rate risk.

-ii) Foreign currency risk
+ii) Currency risk

+Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
 The Company's functional currency is the Canadian dollar and major purchases are transacted in Canadian dollars.
 The Company is exposed to foreign exchange risk as a result of certain financing activities being denominated in US dollars.
-As at December 31, 2023, the following financial assets and liabilities are denominated in US dollars:
+As at December 31, 2024, the following financial assets and liabilities are denominated in US Dollars.

-Expressed in Canadian dollar equivalents December 31, 2023 December 31, 2022
+Expressed in Canadian dollar equivalents December 31, 2024 December 31, 2023

 Financial assets denominated in US Dollars

-Cash \$ 6,155 \$ 6,735
+Cash \$ 6,276 \$ 6,155

-6,155 6,735
+6,276 6,155

 Financial liabilities denominated in US Dollars

-Loans and advances from a shareholder 100,085,979 91,212,221
+Loans and advances from related parties 122,391,217 100,085,979

-\$ 100,085,979 \$ 91,212,221
+\$ 122,391,217 \$ 100,085,979

-Net Liabilites \$ 100,079,824 \$ 91,205,486
+Net Liabilites \$ 122,384,941 \$ 100,079,824

-Based on the financial assets and liabilities denominated in US dollars as at December 31, 2023, every 5% strengthening in US dollars would increase net loss by \$5,003,991 (2022 - \$4,560,274).
+Based on the financial assets and liabilities denominated in US dollars as at December 31, 2024, every 5% strengthening in US dollars would increase net loss by \$6,119,247 (2023 - \$5,003,991).
 The Company currently has not entered into any agreement to hedge the foreign exchange risk.